Beeovita

 • Sleep disturbance: One of the most important outcomes of nasal congestion on sleep quality.
 Congestion could make it difficult to breathe comfortably while lying down, which leads to common awakenings and bad sleep.
 People have trouble falling asleep, which ends up in daytime fatigue, irritability and reduced concentration.
 Sleep apnea, a circumstance in which respiration stops and starts in the course of sleep, can also be aggravated by nasal congestion.

-Triofan cold dosing spray adults and children over 6 years
+Triofan cold spray adults and children from 6 years 10 ml

-Triofan cold dosing spray adults and children over 6 years
+Triofan cold spray adults and children from 6 years 10 ml

 3208043